7 Cost Savings through Business Outsourcing

 “Businesses choose to outsource primarily to increase efficiency (24%)

 and receive assistance from an expert(18%).”
-(Clutch)
+(Clutch) - Risk Mitigation:

 Risk Sharing: Some outsourcing agreements may include risk-sharing provisions, where the service provider shares the responsibility for certain risks, reducing the financial impact on the organization.